ClouDesire/docusaurus/docs/billing.md

   invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.

+### Extra-Resources Upgrades / Downgrades policies

+Customers can request upgrades/downgrades of previously purchased **pre-paid** extra-resources, by using the Clouidesire Dashboard.

+* upgrades are applied immediately
+* downgrades are post-poned to the first day of the next billing period

+During the upgrade process, the platform calculates the *scaled unit-price* of the extra-resource(s) of interest, by applying the following rule:

+` scaled unit price = original price * (remaining hours until the end of the billing period / total hours in the billing period)`

+Please note that the billing engine *granularity* is 1 hour (the remaining hours will be rounded-up).

+Then the platworm will:

+* subtract from the next customer's invoice the amount: `scaled_unit_price * previous extra-resources number`
+* sum to the next customer's invoice the amount: `scaled_unit_price * new extra-resources number`

+In this way, the customer will be:

+* proportionally "refunded" for the (future, but already paid) *non-use time* of the previous number of extra-resources
+* charged in advance (but at a proportional/scaled price) for the future usage of the new number of extra-resources

 ### Pricing change policies for active subscriptions

 During the lifetime of an active subscription, plans and extra resources of a product